Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund.md

 >Refund Request can be initiated against a [charge](?path=docs/Resources/API-Documents/Payments/Charges.md) only if it is already been [captured](?path=docs/Resources/API-Documents/Payments/Capture.md) and settled, otherwise submit a [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md) request.

 <!-- theme: warning -->
-> The refund timeframe is based on the issuing bank and may take 3-5 days to process and reflect on the account.
+> Based on the issuing bank timeframe, refund may take 3-5 days to process and reflect on the account.

 ---